 Last year marked an interesting first for their cider-making as well, when Patty and Tony put out a call for apples from all over Uxbridge and surrounding areas to use in their Citizens’ Cider Project.
 Residents were invited to bring any unsprayed, ripe apples they wouldn’t otherwise use.
 The founders, along with their close-knit staff, assessed the fruit for usability, weighed them, and purchased them at a fair price ($10 per bushel or approximately $0.25 per pound.)
 These apples were then ultimately pressed into their Citizens’ Cider.
 2019’s batch yielded over 1,000 litres and is currently available for purchase from the Banjo Cider Bottle Shop.

-All of their cider is made using true cider varieties of apples, like Kingston Black, Yarlington Mill and Dabinet.
+In 2018, they started planting an orchard with true cider varieties of apples, like Kingston Black, Yarlington Mill and Dabinet.
 Surprisingly, cider apples are actually fairly rare thanks to mass tree destruction during the Prohibition era, and tend to be difficult to find on the market.
-These days, most mainstream ciders are simply made with table apples, whose flavour profiles tend to work better for pies than for ciders.
+Cider apples have ideal combinations of

-“Everything we’ve done has been organic,” Patty says, “and we planted our own true cider varieties of trees in 2018.”
+“We use organic growing practices in the orchard,” says Patty.
 She explains that they use compost as fertilizer, mulch, organic mats for weed suppression, and other natural growing methods to ensure their orchard’s health.

 In keeping with traditional cider-making methods, the Banjo folks use longer fermentation and aging processes.
-Their unfiltered, gluten-free ciders feature bold, crisp flavors ranging from bone dry to medium dry.
-They never use sugar or other artificial sweeteners, opting instead for all-natural local ingredients like honey, maple syrup, or dark cherry juice if they do sweeten a batch.
-They’ve even become a favourite for folks like me who usually don’t like cider at all, which Patty suggests might be credited to the lack of sugar.
+Their unfiltered, gluten-free ciders feature bold, crisp flavours ranging from bone dry to medium dry.
+They don’t sweeten with refined sugar or artificial sweeteners, opting instead for all-natural local ingredients like honey, maple syrup, or dark cherry juice if they do sweeten a batch.
+They’ve even become a favourite for folks like me who usually don’t like cider at all, which Patty suggests might be credited to the low sugar and the traditional cidermaking methods.

-Their cider might be sugar-free, but Banjo Cider’s 2020 success story has been nothing short of sweet.
+Their cider might be low in sugar, but Banjo Cider’s 2020 success story has been nothing short of sweet.